vengi-voxel/vengi/src/tools/voxedit/README.md

 # Purpose

-Voxel editor for large scenes
+Voxel editor for large scenes.

+This editor was written to have a linux voxel editor with animation support for my own engine and evolved into something that others might find useful, too.

 # Features

 * Large scene support
-* Supports loading vox, qbt, qb
+* Load vox, qbt, qb
-* Supports saving vox, qbt, qb
+* Save to vox, qbt, qb
-* Supports exporting to everything assimp supports (dae, obj, fbx, gltf, ...)
+* Exporting to a lot of formats (dae, obj, fbx, gltf, ...)
 * Auto-saving
 * Console to script your modeling (CTRL+TAB cmdlist)
 * Key bindings via cfg file